Leith Mullings: Career and research

 Mullings became a lecturer of anthropology at Yale University in 1972.
 In 1974 she moved to Columbia University and was promoted to assistant professor in 1975 and associate professor by 1981.
-While teaching at Colombia, Mullings started teaching at the Graduate Center of the City University of New York.
+While teaching at Columbia, Mullings started teaching at the Graduate Center of the City University of New York.
 While at the Graduate Center, Mullings became a member of the Metropolitan Medical Anthropological Society.
-In 1983, Mullings left Colombia and began working full time at the City University of New York’s Graduate Center as a distinguished professor of anthropology.
+In 1983, Mullings left Columbia and began working full time at the City University of New York’s Graduate Center as a distinguished professor of anthropology.

 Mulling's research focused on the consequences and resistance to inequality in the United States and other parts of the world.
 Using a feminist and critical race theory lens, Mullings analyzed various topics including: health disparities, kinship, gentrification, social movements, and representation.
 While completing her PhD at the University of Chicago, Mullings looked at the role of religion, the construction of personhood, plural medicine and the role of women in post-colonial Ghana.
 Her dissertation work turned into her first book, Therapy, Ideology and Social Change: Mental Health and Healing in Urban Ghana.

 In the US Mullings research focused on urban communities such as Harlem, where she developed the concept of the Sojourner Syndrome.
 The Sojourner Syndrome applies an intersectional approach to explain the production and reproduction of power differences and health disparities focusing on the survival strategies and resiliency of by African American women, resulting in the publication of her second book, The Social Context of Reproduction in Central Harlem.
 Some of her more recent work included completing a manuscript on the ethnohistory of the New York City African Burial Ground with the goal of recognizing, preserving, and memorializing the site along with other Black scholars across the country.